 ** Special Statement on Accessibility **

 Consideration for accessibility has been incorporated into the design of existing and new BLMA facilities and recreation sites.
-The BLMA Environmental Learning Center has accessible bathrooms and the trails are clearly marked for the level of difficulty.
-The Moose Island Group Camp will soon be converted into an accessible primitive campsite from the assistance of a future Eagle Scout.
+Boulder Lake Environmental Learning Center has accessible bathrooms, picnic tables, and fishing pier.
+The Moose Island Group Campsite features boardwalks through the woods, raised tent pads, accessible latrine, and picnic table.

 ** Be Careful Out There **